hsauro/FMX-Skia-Tips/README.md

 5. How do I clear the canvas?
 6. How to draw a rounded rectangle?
 7. How to draw some Text?
+8. How to draw a simple linear gradient?

 **1. How to draw a line or bezier curve witha rounded end?**